North Dakota 40% Tax Credit for Charitable Giving

 This unique tax credit also applies to planned or deferred gifts (e.g. charitable trusts, gift annuities, life insurance policies, etc.) to a qualified ND charitable nonprofit or a qualified ND endowment.

-- Empowers North Dakotans to give more and have greater impact in our state.
+- Empowers North Dakotans to give more and have a greater impact in our state.

-- Keeps money in ND and working to address important needs of our citizens.
+- Keeps money in ND and works to address the important needs of our citizens.

 - Builds nonprofit sustainability and supports charitable missions.

-- Strengthens quality of life in North Dakota.
+- Strengthens the quality of life in North Dakota.

 To qualify, cash gifts must be placed into a permanent endowment that benefits a North Dakota charitable nonprofit organization.